icefoxen/langdev-garnet/README.md

 If we are going to have some kind of stack analysis to ensure you can never return a pointer to value that then goes out of scope...  that is basically a subset of simple LIFO region analysis a la Cyclone.

+## Memory safety ponderments

+The hard ones are dynamic memory errors: danglign pointer, double free, memory leak

+Dangling pointers in the stack can be detected statically, if we restrict pointers to only pointing to current or earlier stack frames.

+Having unique pointers seems to work pretty well.  shared and weak pointers helps too.

+That, plus destructors, seems to do the trick I think.
+When something goes out of scope, if it's a unique pointer, then we know it's, well, unique, and the thing it is pointing to can go away.
+If it's a shared pointer, then the refcounting happens.

 # Compiler